-The IETF NEA WG has defined an open architecture for network security, including standard protocols for endpoint posture assessment.
-The Endpoint Compliance Profile (ECP) builds on the NEA protocols, along with complementary interfaces from the Trusted Network Communications (TNC) WG of the Trusted Computing Group [TNC], to determine the posture of any type of endpoint on a network including user endpoints, servers, and infrastructure.
-The first generation of this specification focuses on reducing the security exposure of a network by confirming that all network-connected endpoints are:
+The Endpoint Compliance Profile (ECP) builds on prior work from the IETF NEA WG, the Netmod WG, and the Trusted Network Communications (TNC) WG of the Trusted Computing Group [TNC], to standardize the collection, storage and sharing of posture information from networkconnected endpointgs, including user endpoints, servers, and infrastructure.
+The first generation of this specification focuses on reducing the security exposure of a network by enabling eventdriven posture collection, as well as standardized querying for additional endpoint data as needed.
+Standadrid collection improves network security by confirming that endpoints are known and authrosized, and are compliant with network policy.